emacsmirror/puppet-ts-mode/README.md

 **Note:** This is work in progress; many details concerning font-lock or indentation might not yet work as expected.
 Most convenience functions of the old puppet-mode are not (yet) implemented.

+## Features

+The following features are planned:

+1. Syntax highlighting (*mostly done*)
+1. Indentation and alignment of parameter lists, expressions and statements (*started*)
+1. Cross-reference navigation (aka `xref`) to classes, defined types, data types or functions defined in other modules
+1. Skeletons for many standard Puppet statements and resource declarations
+1. Tag navigation (aka `imenu`)

 ## Installation

 Emacs 29.1 or above with tree-sitter support is required.